GeoNode/geonode/docs/basic/settings/index.rst

     Default: ``True``

     This is a `django-allauth setting <https://django-allauth.readthedocs.io/en/latest/configuration.html#configuration>`_
-    which ontrols whether the user is required to provide an e-mail address upon registration.
+    which controls whether the user is required to provide an e-mail address upon registration.

 ACCOUNT_EMAIL_VERIFICATION
 --------------------------